souvikmajumder26/Coursera-DeepLearning-AI-TensorFlow-Developer-Professional-Certificate/Course-3-Natural-Language-Processing-in-TensorFlow/README.md

 > ![image](https://user-images.githubusercontent.com/86871718/138137867-6ed97f73-7997-4850-b61b-2c4dfb77d729.png)
 > ![image](https://user-images.githubusercontent.com/86871718/138137875-afc532bb-a043-408e-a94c-dee167bdb40d.png)

 > Here, the predicted value in the blank depends on a keyword present in the sentence way before.
-As RNN only transmits each cell's output i.e. the current meaning, so the keyword 'Ireland' will be lost in case of RNN.
+As RNN only propagates each cell's output i.e. the current meaning, so the keyword 'Ireland' will be lost in case of RNN.
 > ![image](https://user-images.githubusercontent.com/86871718/138138204-2125e5f4-c913-40b6-b917-e25463fb4a35.png)